 Who is the WWU Wakeboard Team?

-Since 2014 the WWU Wakeboard Team has comprised of a range of beginner to expert wakeboarders with a passion for spreading the love of the sport!
-We practice once a week at a two-point cable system at Valley Wake Park in Abbotsford, BC, and occasionally we ride behind boats depending on the willingness of local drivers within the community.
-We also compete twice a year at some of the top-rated cable parks in the U.S. in Sacramento, CA. Our recent accomplishments include bronze in the women's beginner div. at Rip the Rails 2019 in Sacramento, first and second at the 208 BC Provincials, silver at the 2018 Amateur Wakeskate Nationals, and gold and silver in the beginner's div. of Cinco de Mayo Cable Comp 2017 in Sacramento.
+Since 2014 the WWU Wakeboard Team has been comprised of a range of beginner to expert wakeboarders with a passion for spreading the love of the sport!
+With most of our lifespan being a 15 minute commute to Bow Lake, it is a spot that is cherished deeply in our hearts and hope to bring back.
+Since the park got moved in 2018, we now practice once a week at a two-tower cable system called Valley Wake Park in Abbotsford, BC, along with some occasional days that we ride boat in Whatcom County, fully dependent upon the willingness of local drivers within the community.
+We also travel at least twice a year to some of the top-rated cable parks in the U.S, typically in Sacramento, CA. Our most recent accomplishments include bronze in the women's beginner div. at Rip the Rails 2019, first and second at the 208 BC Provincials, silver at the 2018 Amateur Wakeskate Nationals, and gold and silver in the beginner's div. of Cinco de Mayo Cable Comp 2017 in Sacramento.

 How will your support help our team?

-By donating to our VikingFunder you will be directly supporting our effort to create more accessibility to our team!
-If enough funds are raised we will put all donations toward the long-term lease of the cable system at Bow Lake.
-This would be monumental for our team in that we will have all-access to a practice location that is only 15 minutes away from campus!
-More accessibility to our practice location means that we can bring more students out more often to try wakeboarding and gain mastery of the sport.
-This would significantly help to maintain our team as a sports club at Western as members will gain much more out of multiple practices a week rather than our current single opportunity to practice on Saturdays.
-A local practice location also means that members will not be required to possess a passport, an issue that has affected current and potential teammates in the years since we lost the cable at Bow Lake.
+By donating to our VikingFunder, you will be directly supporting our effort to create more accessibility to wakeboarding in the PNW!
+If enough funds are raised, we will put all donations toward the long-term lease of bringing the cable system back to Bow Lake.
+This would be monumental for our team in that we will have full-access to a practice location that is only 15 minutes away from campus!
+More accessibility to our practice location means that we can bring more students out more often to try wakeboarding and gain the love of the sport many of us have.
+This would significantly help to maintain our team being a reputable group at Western, because ever since the loss of Bow, our team has been creeping to fewer members each season.
+Reason being is due to a much higher commitment when practice is about an hour drive, as well as across an international border.
+Valley Wake Park has been an amazing park to be at, and we are thankful to be welcomed there, but the commute has been wearing us down for weekly practices.
+As students at Western Washington University, our time is very limited for external activities, so that drive can make or break some who want to be apart of the sport but can't afford to.
+Bringing back a local practice location means that members will not be required to possess a passport, as well as multiple weekday rides will come back into play, giving much more time to introduce more people to the love of watersports.

 The WWU Wakeboard Team